Girls’ Sailing Programs

 An AdventureSail® event usually includes a day where young girls have an opportunity to experience sailing through a safe structured program.
 More information regarding hosting an AdventureSail® event can be obtained by contacting Valli Cook at AdventureSail@womensailing.org

-The requirements for the young girl requesting a scholarship are listed below:
+The requirements for the girl requesting a Learn to Sail Scholarship are:

 - Be between 9 and 14 years old